-Reframing: You're upset because that was a wedding present from your Mum.
+Reframing: I understand that you're upset because that was a wedding present from your Mum.

 Example 2.

 Abusive communication: You jerk!
 What did you do that for!
 I had arranged all that stuff very carefully and now you've messed it all up.